SAP-samples/teched2022-DA280/exercises/8_Story_Building_Forecasting_Planning/README.md

 ![Exercise8_04](https://user-images.githubusercontent.com/112930664/202113242-aa140fc5-35f1-4e6f-9cb7-dffe75679c3a.png)

 5. For including the prior created Multi Action into the Planning Trigger, you can add the underlying Multi Action through the Builder Panel.
-There you can also add a shown Label for the Multi Action Event Trigger.
+There you can also add a Label "Run Predictive Liquidity Forecast" for the Multi Action Event Trigger.
 For the Multi Action, select the "Predictive Liquidity Forecast" you have created before as part of this TechEd Demo.

 ![](/exercises/8_Story_Building_Forecasting_Planning/images/8_MA.png)